han-yaeger/yaeger-tutorial/README.md

 ```

 ### Add a Game Over Scene for when health reaches zero
-When health reaches 0 Hanny dies and the player should be see a new Scene containing the text Game Over, with
+When health reaches 0 Hanny dies, and the player should see a new Scene containing the text Game Over, with
 below it the clickable text *Play again*.
-We have seen all Yaeger's features that are required for this, so
+We have seen all of Yaeger's features that are required for this, so
 it should be clear how to implement this.

 :computer: Add a *Game Over* scene with a *Play Again* button.
 Clicking the *Play Again* button should load the